Hybrid Aortic Repair (Combined Surgical and Endovascular)

 Hybrid operations allow surgeons to treat very extensive aortic disease, while minimizing the risk of surgery.
 Hybrid operations also bring together multiple types of surgeons onto one team, allowing the patient to benefit from the full range of physician expertise and technology.
 Combined, the patient receives the best possible solution in a very complex situation.

-Recovery after hybrid aortic repair depends on the extent of the procedure and the patient's other medical conditions.
+Recovery after hybrid aortic repair depends on the extent of your procedure and your other medical conditions.
 Most patients need to be monitored in the intensive care unit for several days.
-For several months after leaving the hospital, patients need to return to the Aortic Center for close follow-up and additional scans.
+Then, for several months after leaving the hospital, you will return to the Aortic Center for close follow-up and additional scans.

 Where is Hybrid Aortic Repair Performed?